Mauritius campaign of 1809–1811: First exchanges

-Invasion of Île Bonaparte
+Invasion of Isle Bonaparte

 The French Navy considered 1809 to have been a success; they reinforced Hamelin with one frigate, the only one able to slip through the British blockade of French ports, the Astrée, which arrived early in 1810.
 Hamelin was quick to act at the end of the cyclone season: Captain Guy-Victor Duperré in Bellone and Captain Pierre Bouvet in the ex-Portuguese Minerva (renamed Minerve) departed Isle de France on 14 March to raid in the Bay of Bengal and subsequently along the South-East coast of Africa.
 Despite an initial lack of targets, Duperré's cruise was successful: in July he discovered and defeated a convoy of East Indiamen at the action of 3 July 1810, seizing Windham for a second time and Ceylon.

 Shortly after Duperré's departure, a British squadron under Captain Henry Lambert consisting of HMS Magicienne, HMS Iphigenia and HMS Leopard arrived off Isle de France to restore the blockade.
 Rowley subsequently increased Lambert's forces, detaching Willoughby in Nereide with instructions to raid coastal anchorages on the island.
 On 24 April, Willoughby sighted the recently arrived Astrée, and on 30 April attacked the protected anchorage at Jacolet.
 His target was a large French merchant ship protected by two batteries and a detachment of regular infantry.
 Landing at night under heavy fire, Willoughby's men seized one battery, drove off a French attack on their beachhead and captured the second battery despite having to advance across a river, under fire, in broad daylight.
 On returning to their boats, Willoughby's men were attacked by a second French force which they also routed and drove more than a mile inland.
 Shortly afterwards however, Willoughby was seriously wounded when a musket he was firing exploded, shattering his jaw.
 As a result, he was forced to spend several months recovering from his injuries on Rodriguez.